 The Fosters join the Meighens

 The summer of 1853 found Robert in what was still known as Minnesota Territory.
 Traveling on foot from Decorah, Iowa, he bargained for a claim that lay just north of the south branch of the Root River in southeastern Minnesota.
 The seller was Levi Waterman, who had registered his claim on an oak tree in the fall of 1852.
-This claim embraced part of what would become Forestville, although at that early date the area was known as "Watertown" after Waterman.
-While there, Robert scouted land for himself, his brother Major, and brothers-in-law William and Felix Meighen.
+This claim embraced part of what would become Forestville, although at that early date, the area was known as "Watertown" after Waterman.
+While there, Robert scouted land for himself, his brother Major, and his brothers-in-law William and Felix Meighen.

 With two hired men to help him, Foster began the arduous journey back to Watertown.
 The goods were moved by oxcart to East Dubuque, Iowa, then transferred to a steamboat heading up the Mississippi River to Lansing, Iowa.
 From there, they traveled overland to Decorah, Iowa, finally reaching Watertown 50 miles later.
 Along the way it rained the entire time, while the men and oxen attempted to plod through the rutted, muddy "roads."